supertunaman/junk-drawer/random-slack-images/README.md

 ## Dependencies

 You need to install [slack-cli](https://github.com/regisb/slack-cli), and create a legacy API token for it.
-You can create one as your own user, or you can create a user specifically for your ~~spam~~ delightful non-sequitors.
+You can create one as your own user, or you can create a user specifically for your ~~spam~~ delightful non-sequiturs.

 ## Configuration